Table of Contents

-Curves on the road are posing a problem for drivers with access to advanced driver assistance technology such as adaptive cruise control (ACC) and other automation systems, according to a new study by the Insurance Institute for Highway Safety (IIHS).
+Curves on the road pose a problem for drivers with access to advanced driver assistance technology, such as adaptive cruise control (ACC) and other automation systems, according to a new study by the Insurance Institute for Highway Safety (IIHS).
 The curves might limit the safety benefits of the features for which consumers are purchasing these cars.
 However, it is also possible that drivers are more hesitant to use these features on sharp curves.

-The IIHS is an independent non-profit organization funded by multiple insurance companies.
-They serve to reduce fatalities, personal injury, and property damages on the road from motor vehicle and motorcycle crashes.
-This organization uses data from policymakers and industry safety experts in order to provide everyday safety information for today’s drivers on American roads.
+The IIHS is an independent nonprofit organization funded by multiple insurance companies.
+They serve to help reduce fatalities, personal injury, and property damage on the road from motor vehicle and motorcycle crashes.
+This organization utilizes data from policymakers and industry safety professionals to provide everyday safety information for current drivers on American roads.

 “We know that advanced driver assistance features may help prevent crashes, but obviously can only do so if drivers use them.
 This study suggests that these technologies will only be able to reach their full potential if drivers can trust them to handle curves.”